PrajwalAdsul/HackinUTU-Sourcerer/README.md

 #### Chrome Plugin
 ###### JavaScript
-Background script and Content script
+Background script and Content script.
 ###### CSS
-To highlight details in webpage and display properly in pop up UI as well
+To highlight details in webpage and display properly in pop up UI as well.
 ###### Chrome API
-Chrome Tabs and Runtime API to get access to DOM content of webpage
+Chrome Tabs and Runtime API to get access to DOM content of webpage.

 <br />